Geeks-Solutions/vue-sections/README.md

 # Vue Sections

 Is a vue.js 2 wrapper for sections.
+It doesn't work yet on a vue3 project and for now it requires installation of vue-i18n to properly work.
+You can use vue-i18n on your project as usual, in case you don't need to use vue-i18n, then this library will display its strings in English without the need to set a specific configuration for vue-i18n on your project.

 # Get started